spectre-xenon/adventofcode/2024/README.md

 # 2024

-This year i decided on rust cause why not! i'll use a workspace with a crate for each day for ease of solving.
+This year i decided on rust cause why not! <br />
+i'll use a workspace with a crate for each day for ease of solving.

 ## running the code